The Powerful Link Between Music and Memory: What the Science Shows

 It’s perfectly normal to experience some degree of anxiety in certain situations, like having to give a speech in front of an audience or taking a test.

-But, when anxiety becomes chronic and excessive, and interferes with your quality of life, that’s when the brain begins to negatively experience its effects.
+When anxiety becomes chronic and excessive, or interferes with your quality of life, that’s when the brain begins to experience its negative effects.

 - Genetics